Effects of resolution inhomogeneity in large-eddy simulation: Commutator Modeling

 The $B_2-B_1B_1$ operator has the effect of higher order differential operators without changing the order of the differential equation.
 This avoids the need to explicitly define higher order derivative approximations and for additional boundary conditions.
 Furthermore, the $B_2-B_1B_1$ operator is particularly useful because the first and second differential operators are already required by the governing equations, and are thus readily available in practical applications.

 Aside from approximating higher order derivatives, the $B_2-B_1B_1$ operator has several desirable properties that make it useful for commutation modeling.
 Compare the second derivative operator, $B_2$, with repeated application of the first derivative operator, $B_1B_1$, in Fig.~\ref{fig:BsplineEff2}; for numerically well-resolved wavenumbers, the $B_2$ and $B_1B_1$ operators are almost identical, and they cancel out.
 However, for insufficiently resolved wavenumbers, their difference is nonzero and can be used to filter out higher wavenumbers.
 In essence, the $B_2 - B_1 B_1$ operator acts as an indicator for the scales whose dynamics are not sufficiently representable by the underlying numerics.
-This property is particularly useful for the implicit commutation error as the $B_2-B_1B_1$ model is specifically formulated to damp wavenumbers with negative group velocity, which is where the commutation error manifests.
+This property is particularly useful for reducing commutation error as the $B_2-B_1B_1$ model is specifically formulated to damp wavenumbers with negative group velocity, which is where the commutation error manifests for many typical numerical schemes.
 Moreover, the operator naturally adapts to the underlying numerics.